-Valley tribes share a federally-reserved right of 50 percent of the available harvest surplus of adult KRFC.
+Although not included in these economic impact estimates, KRFC are also taken in tribal net fisheries and recreational fisheries in the Klamath River and its tributaries, which also may contribute economically to the coastal communities and provide a benefit in addition to the economic contribution of the non-tribal ocean fisheries.
+Yurok and Hoopa Valley tribes share a federally-reserved right of 50 percent of the available harvest surplus of adult KRFC.
 During 2004-2016, Yurok and Hoopa Valley tribal harvests of adult KRFC averaged 30,474 fish, ranging from 95,386 fish in 2012 to 5,160 fish in 2016.
 During 2004-2016, excluding 2006 since retention of adult Chinook was prohibited that year), inriver recreational harvests averaged 6,272 KRFC, ranging from 19,800 fish in 2013 to 1,310 in 2016 (Table 3.3.2.a).

-Provided that a sufficient likelihood of rebuilding is achieved during the allowable 10-year period under Status Quo, economic impacts under the two action alternatives are measured relative to the Status Quo fishery.
-The estimated timeframe needed to achieve rebuilt status (with a probability of at least 50 percent) under Status Quo exploitation rates is 4 years, during which time it is assumed the 2004-2016 inflation-adjusted average of \$45.6 million per year in income from combined ocean commercial and recreational salmon fisheries would accrue in the affected communities south of Cape Falcon.
-By definition there would be no direct or indirect economic impact from the rebuilding plan under the Status Quo alternative.
+Provided that a sufficient likelihood of rebuilding is achieved during the allowable 10-year period under Status Quo (Alternative I), economic impacts under the two action alternatives (Alternatives II and III) are measured relative to the Status Quo fishery.
+The estimated timeframe needed to achieve rebuilt status (with a probability of at least 50 percent) under Status Quo exploitation rates is 4 years (Figure 4.6.a), during which time it is assumed the 2004-2016 inflation-adjusted average of \$45.6 million per year in income from combined ocean non-tribal commercial and recreational salmon fisheries would accrue in the affected communities south of Cape Falcon.
+By definition there would be no direct or indirect economic impact from the rebuilding plan under the Status Quo (no-action) alternative.